cheesasaurus/v-rising-mods/Readme.md

 </Target>
 ```

+If you want to deploy them to your local game server, you can use `dotnet publish "/p:DeployLibsToo=TRUE"`.\
+This only really needs to be done after you've added a new dependency, and requires a restart of the server.

 ## Notes
 - a `<ProjectReference>` to a "class library" project requires the library dll to be shipped alongside the main dll. not ideal